The Mosaic Art Spell of Morocco’s blue city

 Some of the world’s most amazing examples of tile art can be found in the blue city, Chefchaouen!
-Enthused by Roman mosaics, Moroccan artisans began creating their own versions of mosaic tile art as far back as the 11th century.
+Enthused by Roman mosaic art, Moroccan artisans began creating their own versions of mosaic art as far back as the 11th century.
 The design was very simple, with earthy shades of brown and white, but over the centuries they expanded their palette to include reds, yellows, greens, blues and most recently modern colors like vibrant turquoise and shades of magenta.
 Their striking tile art can be seen covering the water fountains, interior walls, mosques, and tombs of Chefchaouen.

 Photo: Kate Quine